anszom/rethink/README.md

 ## Status

-The project is at early stages, but the groundwork has already been done:
+The project is still at early stages, but the groundwork has already been done:

 - [x] Determine the general communications scheme
 - [x] Reverse engineer app-device and cloud-device communications
 - [x] Implement a minimal substitute for the cloud service that will be accepted by the appliance
-- [ ] Implement actual functionality in the server
+- [x] Reverse engineer the appliance-specific protocol
-- [ ] Reverse engineer appliance-specific protocol
+- [ ] Implement a higher-level interface on top of the appliance-specific protocol
 - [ ] Home Assistant integration

 Most of the findings are available on the [project wiki](https://github.com/anszom/rethink/wiki)